Personal Mastery & Mental Models

 What’s more important is your teachability, your drive and your comfort with working in the deep end.

-I have not perfected either of these, but I’ve certainly made progress, thanks to the ultra-talented people I work with, and the wisdom of some incredible authors.
+I still have a fair way to go, but I’ve certainly made progress, thanks to the ultra-talented people I work with and the wisdom of some incredible authors.

 Both of these skills can be taught, but not overnight.